fralalonde/iostream/README.md

 writer2.close();
 writer1.close();
 ```
-Not only is the `iostreams` code prettier, it's also safer.
+Not only is the `IoStreams` code prettier, it's also safer.

 ### try-with syntax
 Obviously, `IoStreams` go hand in hand with the try-with syntax introduced in JDK 7.